Britten as a Boy

 The campaign to fund the statue began in April 2022.
 The cost of the statue and its installation was £120,000.

 It was unveiled on 10 November 2025 by English composer John Rutter.

+What Bliss is Home

-A newly composed song "What Bliss is Home", with music by Ben Parry and lyrics by Zeb Soanes, was performed at the unveiling ceremony.
+A newly-composed song "What Bliss is Home", with music by composer Ben Parry and lyrics by Zeb Soanes, was performed at the unveiling ceremony.
+Both composer and lyricist have a link to the county of Suffolk where Britten was born.
+Parry was born in Ipswich, and Soanes in Lowestoft.